FreedomDawg/freedomdawg/j6insurrection_pinball.md

 * [Download Game Files](https://drive.google.com/open?id=1-4TTwENX0uT4GfNnp1fkNy2gPNb6QrIf&usp=drive_fs) (Requires Visual Pinball to run)

 THIS IS NOT A COMMERCIAL PRODUCT.
-IT IS FREE TO DOWNLOAD> FOR PERSONAL USE ONLY AND NOT FOR COMMERCIAL SALE OR DISTRIBUTION.
+IT IS FREE TO DOWNLOAD.
+FOR PERSONAL USE ONLY AND NOT FOR COMMERCIAL SALE OR DISTRIBUTION.

 ## RULES